 At the heart of our work with children is our belief in supporting children’s emotional and social development.
 We accomplish this through extensive work with children on solving problems, first with adult support and eventually with children negotiating and problem-solving independently.
 We model, guide, and offer compassionate assistance to children as they learn to work through their conflicts.
 We encourage listening and self-expression, and we help children practice the important skill of self-regulation.

-The adult participators at ECPC play a vital role in our school.
+The adult participators at ECPC play vital roles in our school.
 Our participators help to arrange the environment, manage materials, and assist with social interactions.
 We come together each day to collaboratively support our children in their play—to value their ideas, to listen to them, and to love our children as a community.
-In addition, ECPC members care for our school through completing family jobs, during school maintenance parties, and in decision making and planning at our monthly membership meetings.
-Our goal is to build a strong adult community that supports diverse families and children through their journey at ECPC.
+ECPC members care for and run our school.
+Our goal is to build a strong adult community that provides social, recreational, and emotional support for diverse families and children through their ECPC journey.

 ECPC’s vibrancy and success depend on the inclusion of diverse families and their unique opinions, backgrounds, and beliefs.
 Our ECPC community actively seeks children, families, and staff who value diversity of race, ethnicity, national origin, geography, religion, gender identity, affectional or sexual orientation, age, physical ability, and marital, parental, or economic status.

 As our children grow up in the increasing diversity of our local communities, so, too, we strive to mirror that diversity in our school population.
 In reflecting this diversity, ECPC aims to promote the development of respect and social awareness in our children and in ourselves.
 We actively work to increase access to ECPC’s resources and remove barriers to membership.